• Home

 One of the first questions travelers to Taiwan ask is whether it snows in Taiwan.
 In short, yes, it does!
 However, snow in Taiwan is very rare.
 And to see it, you’ll need to head to one of the country’s gorgeous mountaintops.

 The most famous place to see snow in Taiwan is Hehuanshan, a stunning high alpine area in central Taiwan.
 Hehuanshan sits at an elevation of 3416 meters and borders Hualien and Nantou counties.
 The peak is accessed via the Wuling Pass, which runs right through it and also happens to be the highest assessable road in Taiwan at 3275m.
-Due to the high elevation, you’re almost guaranteed to see snow here, and in 2021 the first snow already started to fall on December 27.
+Due to the high elevation, you’re almost guaranteed to see snow here in January.

 The easiest way to get to Hehuanshan National Forest Recreation Area is via Cingjing Farm – a dreamy mountaintop resort located roughly 1700 meters above sea level.
 However, it’s also possible to get there via Taroko Gorge National Park on the outskirts of Hualien.